How to measure marketing performance

 Measuring marketing campaign results at The Brains

 Here at The Brains, we’re laser-focused when it comes to results, and we believe in dissecting every bit of data we receive during a campaign to let our clients know exactly how their campaign is performing.
+We’re a leading search engine marketing agency who specialise in SEO lead generation.

 How do we do this?

 Every campaign we work on starts with a workshop where we collaborate with our clients to figure out the goals and set realistic KPIs based on the budget available.
 At this stage, we can figure out the metrics we’ll need to use to measure the success of each campaign.
+We can also determine which marketing channels would be the best for your goals and

 Once we have this information, we can then move onto the next stage.
 We do a deep dive into your target audience to find out who and where they are located, both geographically and digitally, and then look to see how best to market to them using the appropriate means.